joshbeckman/andjosh.github.io/_posts/2020-05-30-after-reading-the-making-of-prince-of-persia.md

 title: "After Reading: The Making of Prince of Persia"
 tags:
 - reading
+rating: 4
+subject_title: The Making of Prince of Persia
+subject_author: Jordan Mechner
 ---

 Reading [_The Making of Prince of Persia_][0] journals, by Jordan Mechner, is energizing and stressful.
 They are the journals of a 20-something year old developer and writer.
 Every interaction is dramatic or consequential or fraught.
 Every downbeat or still moment is an existential crisis.
 I couldn't read it before bed because it would keep me up at night.
 I finished reading it this afternoon and I was pacing back and forth during the last hundred pages.